 Are you finding it difficult to promote your art or market yourself as an artist?
-In this post, I am going to talk about 4 art marketing tips that will boost your online art business.
+In this post, I will talk about four art marketing tips that will boost your online art business.
 Are you ready to sell some art?

 Many artists struggle when it comes to marketing their artwork.

 Susie Moore opened one of her posts for Business Insider with this powerful message about why people are afraid of marketing themselves.

 Being modest, introverted, humble, or our justification for not self-promoting does not necessarily equal humility.
 Ironically, it is often actually our ego that stops us from self-promoting.

 We don’t want to expose ourselves to potential criticism, so we mask our self-protection with a demure (and often proud!), “Oh, me?
 I’m just not very comfortable with promoting myself.”

 To read Susie’s post visit, Why The Most Successful People Aren’t Afraid To Promote Themselves.

 Historically businesses depended on word of mouth and high-paid advertisements with the hopes of getting their investment back.

 This made it difficult for smaller businesses to compete with larger businesses with a large marketing budget.